rlipscombe/led-banner/README.md

         awk 'flag {print} flag == 0 {if(NF) {flag=1; print}}' | tac | \
         head -n 8 | tee /dev/stderr | \
         curl -s -X POST $AGENT_URL --data-binary @-

+## Using impt

+You can use impt to manage your devices.
+You need to link the project with your impCentral device group:

+    impt project link --dg $DEVICE_GROUP_UUID